Can I hold an employee’s paycheck?

 If you do, you could be liable for twice the amount of wages you withheld, pursuant to the statute.
 There may be other creative solutions that can help protect your business while keeping you compliant with the law.

 Employers who feel the prohibition set forth by this law presents a problem for their business practices should consult with a knowledgeable attorney regarding their options.
-Contact Attorneys Jessica M. Kramer, Leslie Elkins or Nicholas Watt for more information about employment and wage laws.
+Contact Kramer, Elkins & Watt, LLC at or 608-709-7115 for more information about employment and wage laws.